Planning tool

 - Short outing

 Stone steps and switchbacks built into the rear of the rock mound.
 The 'Twenty Dollar View' (that perspective appeared on the Canadian twenty-dollar bill) looks southwest across the turquoise water toward the Valley of the Ten Peaks.
 Sunrise for alpenglow on Mount Fay, Mount Little, Mount Bowlen; by 10:00 AM harsh light.
 Right fork at the bridge; left goes to Consolation Lakes.
 Pika and marmots in the boulders.
-Bear spray mandatory.
+Wildlife guidance and bear-spray expectations belong to Parks Canada.

 Moraine Lake